Al Bidda: Development

-Al Bidda Tower, a 215-metre (705') tall building, is currently being constructed in the district.
-It is planned to accommodate 43 stories and will have an aggregate net rentable area of 41,500 m² (10¼ acres).
-The curtain wall features a whirlwind design.
-Facilities will include commercial space, business centers, art galleries, restaurants, and a health club.
+Al Bidda Tower, a 215 m-tall building in the district, was completed in 2009.
+The building twists 60 degrees from bottom to top.

 Transport

 Major roads that run through the district are Qalat Al Askar Street, Jassim Bin Mohammed Street, Corniche Street and Al Rayyan Road.

 The underground Al Bidda station currently serves as an interchange station between the Red Line and the Green Line of the Doha Metro.
 As part of the metro's Phase 1, the station was inaugurated on 10 December, 2019, along with all other Green Line stations.
 It is located in Al Bidda Park on Al Rayyan Road.
 The station is one of the Doha Metro's most vital stations as it provides connectivity between two of the Doha Metro's three existing lines.

 Among the station's facilities are an Ooredoo self-service machine, a prayer room and restrooms.
 Nearby landmarks within walking distance include Al Bidda Park and the Qatar Bowling Centre.
 There are no metrolinks for the station.